thanhtungvudata/thanhtungvudata.github.io/_posts/2025-02-16-premium-prediction.md

 #### Check Dependencies between Categorical and Numerical Features

-Note that not all features are useful predictors.
-Some categorical features may have no real impact on numerical outcomes.
+This step helps to:

-In the following, we use ANOVA test to check whether different categorical feature (like "Gender", "Policy Type", etc.) might make real differences in important numerical features ("Age", "Annual Income", etc.).
+- Understand Relationships: Check whether different categorical feature (like "Gender", "Policy Type", etc.) might make real differences in numerical features ("Age", "Annual Income", etc.).
+- Improve Feature Engineering: Strong dependency may suggest we should interact features or create new features.

+In the following, we use ANOVA test to

 ```python
 # Identify Categorical & Numerical Features